pauline-rugwevera/sustainability_quiz/README.md

 If the user chooses to click the Run program button, they are taken to the welcome screen.

-If the user chooses to view the scoreboard by pressing S, they are taken to the scoreboard screen which is show below.
+If the user chooses to view the scoreboard by pressing S, they are taken to the scoreboard screen which is shown below.

 ### Show top 10 Scores/View scoreboard screen
 This is the second choice shown to the user at the beginning of the game or at the welcome screen.
 It is also the screen that shows when the user press S on the end of quiz screen.
 It shows the sustainability quiz top ten scores.
 The name of the player, the score, and the date they played.
 After the user has viewed the scored, they have the choice to proceed to play the quiz or quit by pressing P and Q respectively.
 P takes them to the quiz instructions then to the quiz, Q takes them to the welcome screen.